codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/git-triggers.md

 max-width="50%"
 %}

+### General settings for triggers

-The Git trigger is comprised of the following settings:
+The Git trigger comprises the following settings:

 * *Trigger Name* - a freetext trigger name (required).
 * *Description* - a freetext description (optional).